 The cvs status command has two purposes: first, to show the user any local modifications in the working copy, and second, to show the user which files are out-of-date.
 Unfortunately, because of CVS's hard-to-read status output, many CVS users don't take advantage of this command at all.
-Instead, they've developed a habit of running cvs up-date or cvs update -n to quickly see their mods.
+Instead, they've developed a habit of running cvs update or cvs -n update to quickly see their changes.
 If users forget to use the -n option, this has the side effect of merging repository changes they may not be ready to deal with.